YonicDev/mpdr/README.md

 To add a new language, you have two options:

 * **Generate a fresh translation file by [building the project](https://github.com/YonicDev/mpdr-qt#build).** You'll have to modify the `CMakeLists.txt` before building the program.
 The file itself has guidelines on how to do it.
-* **Copy one of the existing translation files.** This is NOT recommended as some translation files might become updated as the program is developed.
+* **Copy one of the existing translation files.** This is only recommended to do in Release and Translator Friendly builds.

 > **NOTE:** The logs produced by the backend ([randomprime](https://github.com/YonicDev/randomprime), the actual randomizer) cannot be translated.